Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Introduction and a preview of the main results

 We also obtain certain type of large deviations results, which is often refereed to as a moderate deviations principle (see \cite{DemZet}).
 These results yield, for instance, that for every closed interval $[a,b]$ we have

 where $a_n$ is a sequence so that $a_n\to\infty$ and $a_n=o(n^{\frac{1}{2+4\gam}})$.
 We also obtain several types of ``stretched" exponential concentration inequalities \eqref{FirstExpCon}, \eqref{ModDev3} and Gaussian moment estimates of Rosenthal type \eqref{Rosen}.
 These result are obtained using the method of cumulants.
-More precisely, we first obtain a certain type of multiple correlation estimates in Proposition \ref{PropMulti}, which using a general result yields that the $k$-th cumulant of the sum $S_n$ is at most of order $ n(k!)^{1+\gam}(c_0)^{k-2}$ for $k\geq 3$, where $c_0$ is some constant (see Theorem \ref{CumEst}).
+More precisely, we first obtain a certain type of multiple correlation estimates (see Proposition \ref{PropMulti}), and then by applying general theorem we conclude that the $k$-th cumulant of the sum $S_n$ is at most of order $ n(k!)^{1+\gam}(c_0)^{k-2}$ for $k\geq 3$, where $c_0$ is some constant (see Theorem \ref{CumEst}).
 Then we can apply the method of cumulants \cite{Stat, DE}.
+In the annealed setup, using the quasi compactness of the annealed transfer operator large deviations principles and exponential concentration inequalities were obtained in \cite{ANV}, and the above results show that there is a similar behavior when the maps are not independent and the function $\varphi$ depends on $\om$ (see also the results in the next section where better exponential concentration inequalities are described).

-The above multiple correlation estimates together with the method of cumulants and the Rosenthal type inequalities also yield a functional CLT.
+The above multiple correlation estimates together with the method of cumulants and the Rosenthal type moment estimates also yield a functional CLT.
 Let us consider the random function $\cS_n(t)=n^{-1/2}S_{[nt]}$ on $[0,1]$.
 Then we show that it converges in distribution in the Skorokhod space $D[0,1]$ to $sW$, where $W$ is a standard Brownian motion and $s^2=\lim_{n\to\infty}\frac 1n\text{Var}_\mu(S_n)$.